 For some people, cannabis becomes an identity- their brand.
 They might be the connoisseur who learns every stain.
 Or that guy who takes the biggest bong rip.
 Or the girl who rolls the best joints.
-This is all kinda silly… but kinda real.
+This is all quite silly… but pretty real.

-If you really enjoy partaking, it is ok to be good at it.
-But when you list the things that you are best at in life, cannabis probably shouldn’t be in your top 3.
+If you enjoy partaking, when you list the things you are best at in life, cannabis probably shouldn’t be in your top 3.
 We get good and what we practice.
-When you get high, you spend your time on that and not other things.
+When you get high, you spend your time on that, not other things.

-With the time and perspective you gain while taking a break, measure how wide your world is.
-Consider what routines are worth returning to- and what routines are better left behind.
+Measure how wide your world is with the time and perspective you gain while taking a break.
+Consider what routines are worth returning to and which are better left behind.